Thieves are increasingly targeting vehicles for firearms -- learn how to protect yourself and others.

 Jim Wedick, a retired FBI agent says, “You just can’t leave a gun alone in a vehicle.
 You just can’t do it.
 It has to be in a compartment, or in chains an inch thick wrapped around a lead box, because, God forbid, someone gets hurt.”

 Since 1995, TruckVault has taken the issue of in-vehicle firearm security very seriously; we have made secure storage for the transportation of firearms our #1 mission.
 We started off by making products for sportsmen and women who needed a way to secure their hunting shotguns and rifles that they left in their truck while on a hunt, and today we make products for virtually every make and model of vehicle on the road.
 Law enforcement agencies across the country have been taking measures to ensure their weapons are secured safely.
 There’s a reason over 10,000 agencies in the U.S. have trusted TruckVault to secure their firearms and sensitive equipment — it’s the best in the industry and we treat our customers with care.
 All TruckVault products are handcrafted in the USA and are backed by an industry leading warranty and provide second to none customer service.

 No matter your need, TruckVault has you covered.
-From simple stock designs to complex units that accommodate for drones, gooseneck trailer hitches, tactical equipment, pull out tables, elevated units, spare tire access, dog kennels and so much more.
+From simple stock designs to complex units that accommodate for drones, gooseneck trailer hitches, tactical equipment, pull-out tables, elevated units, spare tire access, dog kennels and so much more.
 We have tens of thousands of designs and are constantly creating new ones for our customers’ specific needs.
-All TruckVault products are handcrafted in the USA, backed by an industry leading warranty, and we offer free shipping in the contiguous US.
+All TruckVault products are handcrafted in the USA, backed by an industry-leading warranty.